quarkly/help/docs/onboarding/day13.md

 }
 ```

-Read more about what types of controls you can use (http://developers.quarkly.io/components/properties/propinfo-object)
+Read more about what [types of controls](http://developers.quarkly.io/components/properties/propinfo-object) you can use.

 ### How to make subcomponents selectable and stylable (Overrides)
 Overrides allow you to select nested subcomponents on the layers, and change their styles and props in the builder or directly in the component code.
 To do this, follow the steps below: